glory-ka/knowledgeTrace/editor/vim/vim-05.md

 " In Normal mode

 "=23+45
-put = #print the result onto the screen.
+:put =        # print the result onto the screen.

 " we can also enter the expression directly =abs(20-80)